The Ultimate Guide to Japanese Whisky

 Buying this Ultimate Guide to Japanese Whisky

 Japanese Whisky is published by Tuttle at $19.99 in the USA and is available worldwide.
-You can order it from their website.
-It’s also available on Amazon and elsewhere.
+You can order it from Amazon.
 If the book whets your appetite you can find a wide range of Japanese whiskies at Master of Malt.